brytonh/brytonh.github.io/_posts/2021-01-26-Seamless-MPLS.md

 ## Starting point
 * IS-IS is configured according to the topology, Level 2 in the core 49.0001 and Level 1 in the regional areas.
 * All of the intra-area LDP LSPs in the regions are configured
-* The intra-area bidirectional LSPs are configured from Core-1 to Core-3
+* Bidirectional LSPs are configured over the core from Border-1 to Border-2
 * All necessary address families for interfaces are configured already (MPLS, ISO, INET)

 ---